Hungerford massacre: Legacy

-The massacre remains, along with the 1996 Dunblane school massacre and the 2010 Cumbria shootings, one of the deadliest mass shootings in the UK and the name "Hungerford" has become synonymous with the massacre.
+The massacre remains, along with the 1996 Dunblane school massacre and the 2010 Cumbria shootings, one of the deadliest mass shootings in the UK, and the name "Hungerford" has become synonymous with the massacre.

 The Hungerford Tragedy Gardens, adjacent to the town's war memorial, were established to memorialise the victims of the massacre.
 Most residents of Hungerford refer to the events as "the tragedy".
-One local stated that "[someone] called it the 'massacre' [...] that is so offensive to people in Hungerford – it was the Hungerford Tragedy – we've always called it the Hungerford Tragedy".
+In the BBC Radio 4 series Aftermath, a local stated that "[someone] called it the 'massacre' [...] that is so offensive to people in Hungerford – it was the Hungerford Tragedy – we've always called it the Hungerford Tragedy".
 Conversely, Marjorie Jackson – who was injured on South View – does not view the events as a tragedy, stating "It was a massacre [...] there's no two ways about it."